 Course Outcome: This course aims to provide understanding of geomorphology, hydrosphere, atmosphere and cryosphere.
-Their dynamics, role and impact on geophysical environment; and importance for understanding disaster profile of a region would also be covered.
+Their dynamics, role and impact on geophysical environment; and disaster profile of various regions would also be covered.

-- 1. Role of Geomorphology in understanding Disaster Profile of a Region - 2.
+- 1. Role of Geomorphology in Understanding Disaster Profile of a Region - 2.
 Concept of Landform Evolution and Earth Movements - 3.
 Geomorphic Agents and Processes - 4.
 Configuration of Oceans and Continents